 Following her tenure at TPL, Anjali ran a successful fundraising consulting business for nine years, continuing her work with land conservation organizations, as well as children and youth, and aging services non-profits, before joining the THC team in 2016.
 Through her work over the last 28 years, Anjali has established a successful track record – working with non-profits on building sustainability through effective management, and with funders on building partnerships for effective mission support and delivery.

-Anjali is a graduate of Leadership Austin, and is a committed community volunteer, currently serving on the Advisory Council for the Annette Strauss Institute for Civic Life at the University of Texas at Austin, the Advisory Board of the University of North Texas Department of Linguistics, and the Advisory Board of Indie Meme, an arts and culture non-profit based in Austin.
+Anjali is a graduate of Leadership Austin, and is a committed community volunteer, currently serving as the Board President for Indie Meme, a cultural arts non-profit based in Austin, and as a member of the Advisory Councils for the Annette Strauss Institute for Civic Life at the University of Texas at Austin and the University of North Texas Department of Linguistics.
 She has also served on numerous national, state, and local boards including the Eanes ISD’s District Leadership Team, the Boards of the Eanes Education Foundation and the Open Door Preschool in Austin, and the Environmental Support Center in Washington DC.
-Anjali holds a Bachelor of Architecture degree from the Maharaja Sayaji Rao University in Baroda, India, and a Master’s degree in Community and Regional Planning from the University of Texas at Austin.
-She also holds a Certificate in Fundraising Management (CFRM) from the Indiana University Lilly Family School of Philanthropy.
+Anjali is an architect by training, with a graduate degree in Community and Regional Planning from the University of Texas at Austin.
+She also holds a Certificate in Fundraising Management (CFRM) and a Certificate in Nonprofit Executive Leadership (CNEL) from the Indiana University Lilly Family School of Philanthropy.